-Whenever Caliber is involved in a transaction involving a real estate acquisition or sale, we collect fees for brokering the arrangement, through Caliber Realty.
-For the year ended December 31, 2019, the Company reclassified certain business activities which were previously reported under the Residential segment into the Real Estate Brokerage segment.
-These activities included the Company's wholly owned Caliber Auction Homes ("CAH") single-family home portfolio and our wholly owned investment in Saddleback Ranch, LLC ("Saddleback").
+Whenever Caliber is involved in a transaction involving a real estate acquisition or sale, we collect fees for brokering the arrangement, through Caliber Realty Group, LLC (Caliber Realty).
+For the year ended December 31, 2020, the Company reclassified certain business activities which were previously reported under the Property Management segment into the Real Estate Brokerage segment.
+These activities included the Company's property management services provided to our funds and third-party property owners.
+This reclassification occurred as Caliber wound-down property management services in favor of hiring third party managers who specialize in each asset type under management.